vladfedoriuk/ml_exercises/README.md

-- The solutions can be found in clustering/fedoriuk_vladyslav.ipynb file.
+- The solutions can be found in `fedoriuk_vladyslav.ipynb` file in a catalog related to a topic.

 - In order to run with virtual environment, execute the following commands: